Anrich-Tait/Notes-and-Helpful-Docs/README.md

 1. c-compendium: Notes on the C programming language.
 (WIP)
 2. textbooks: Has textbooks and other resources I have used to study or found useful.

+Disclaimer: I recently moved from using emacs org-mode for my latex documents to Vimtex so not all the notes have tex documents as yet.
+If you would like the unformatted tex files just let me know through a pm or email (work.anrichjtait@gmail.com)